Learn more about the application and audition process!

 Prospective students wishing to be considered for the Daniel Vollmer and Dean's scholarships should plan to audition on or before the scheduled audition dates.
 To be considered for scholarships, you must have your Messiah University application completed by March 1st.
 For those unable to attend either of the spring scholarship auditions, auditions are available by appointment and students may still be considered for scholarships.
 For more information, please visit the "application process"

 *Please note: all scholarships are made on the basis of meritorious achievement in the arts.
 These scholarship awards are used by the school to help meet the documented need of a student's financial aid package.
 Therefore, students receiving a President's Scholarship, a Dean's Scholarship for academic merit, or other institutional full or partial tuition scholarships may be ineligible to receive additional awards for artistic merit.
 Please contact the Financial Aid Office directly if you have questions regarding your eligibility for these scholarships.

-Please contact Tymberley A. Whitesel regarding Department of Theatre scholarships.
-You can reach her at:
+Please contact Daniel Inouye regarding Department of Theatre and Dance scholarships.
+You can reach him at: